tandao0909/hands-on-with-DS/Chapter 13/note.md

 - We have discussed the most common dataset methods, but there a few more you may want to look at, such as `concatenate()`, `zip()`, `window()`, `reduce()`, `shard()`, `flat_map()`, `apply()`, `unbatch()` and `padded_batch()`.
 - There are also a few more class methods, such as `from_generator()` and `from_tensors()`, which create a new dataset from a Python generator or a list of tensors, respectively.
 - Also note that there are experimental features available in `tf.data.experimental`, many of which will likely make it to the core API in future releases (e.g., check out the `CsvDataset` class, as well as the `make_csv_dataset()` method which takes care of inferring the data type of each column).

+## Using the Dataset with Keras

+- Now, we can use the custom `csv_reader_dataset()` function we wrote earlier to create dataset for the training set, also for the validation set and the test set.
+The training set will be shuffled at each epoch (note that the validation set and the test set will also be shuffled, though we don't really need that).
+- Now you can simply build and train a Keras model using these datasets.
+When you call the `fit()` method, you pass `train_set` instead of `X_train, y_train` and pass `validation_data=valid_set` instead of `validation_data=(X_valid, y_valid)`.
+- The `fit()` method will take care of repeating the training dataset once per epoch, using a different random order at each epoch.
+- Similarly, you can pass a dataset to the `evaluate()` and `predict()` methods.
+- Note that the set we pass to the `predict()` method will typically doesn't have labels.
+If it does, as in our case, Keras will ignore them.
+- Note that in all of these cases, you can still use NumPy arrays instead of datasets if you prefer (but of course they must be loaded and preprocessed first).
+- You can build your own custom training loop (as we did in chapter 12) by iterate over the whole training set.
+- You can even create a separate TF function that trains the model for the whole epoch.
+This can really speed up training.
+- In Keras, the `steps_per_execution` argument of the `compile()` method lets you define the number of batches that the `fit()` method will process during each call to the `tf.function` it uses for training.
+- The default is just 1, so if you set it to 50, you will often see a significant improvement in performance.
+However, the `on_batch_*()` method of Keras callbacks will only be called every 50 batches.
+- So far, we've been using CSV files, which are common, simple and convenient but not really efficient, and do not support large or complex data structures (such as images or audio) very well.
+The next part will look at TFRecords.
+- If you're fine with CSV files (or whatever formats you are using), you do not have to use TFRecords.
+As the saying goes, if it ain't broke, don't fix it!
+- That said, TFRecords are useful hwn the bottleneck during training is loading and parsing data.